 Except for holidays, Northwest Pool is open year-round.
 Family Public Swim is offered on Sunday afternoons, and lap lanes and fitness classes are available Monday-Friday.

 This indoor pool is open year-round, except for main holidays.
-This pool is best for lap swimming and only has a max depth of five feet.
+The Evelyn Mount Community Center Pool is best for lap swimming and only has a max depth of five feet.
 It has three, generously sized lap lanes that can fit two swimmers each.
 Lap lanes are open Monday through Saturday, and family swim is open on the weekends.